wvhulle/rust_presentations/traits_type_elision.md

 3. Traits with associated types can use `impl Trait` as bounds for the associated type (in nightly Rust)
 4. In local variable bindings `let x: impl Future = foo()` (planned)

 [See](https://rust-lang.github.io/impl-trait-initiative/)

+In the following slides I will give a short overview of the most recent features available in the nightly compiler.

 ---